Business energy brokers are in high demand among large companies.

 Talk to your business energy broker about any issues or questions that concern you.
 If there’s anything that you wish to tell that you can’t afford to lose, be upfront about it.

-If you are having trouble understanding the rates, timing, and any risks that could harm your business, let your broker know about it so they may walk you through the best options possible.
+Should you find yourself having trouble understanding the rates, timing, and any risks that could harm your business, let your broker know about it so they may walk you through the best options possible.

-If they are uncomfortable discussing such matters with you—including the specific and crucial questions—then you should not be working with them.
+Are they uncomfortable discussing such matters with you—including the specific and crucial questions?
+Then you should not be working with them.